paolino/book-a-visit/semantic.md

 ### _Dropping_ state

-A _dropped_ state is  created from the _giver_ only from the _chatting before_ state and is alternative to the _visit_ state.
+A _dropping_ state is  created from the _giver_ only from the _waiting_ state and is alternative to the _serving_ state.
 It represents a consensual decision of giving up the appointment.

-    Should it go back to proposal automatically ?

-A _dropped_ state could be selected by _giver_ in all phases: before, during and after visit.
-The dropped state will be automatically obtained after 5 days.

-A _dropped_ state contains
+A _dropping_ state contains

 * the originating _chatting before_ state

-### _Chatting after_ state
+### _Releasing_ state

-At the end of _visit_ the state moves automatically back to _chatting_

-    Another time, why should chatting be stopped?
+This state is necessary for the _taker_ to give a final feedback on the interaction

-A _chatting after_ state contains
+A _releasing_ state contains

 * the originating _visit_ state